Kinds of types in Scala

 Type theory exists in parallel to a set theory: one is not defined using the other.
 Because of that we cannot strictly speaking compare types to sets.

-If we defined a set of all values besides itself, in type theory we would call it a top type: type which contains (is a supertype of) all other types.
+If we defined a set containing all values except itself, in type theory we would call it a top type: type which contains (is a supertype of) all other types.
 Similarly, the empty set would have a counterpart in form of the bottom type.
 To make it easier to remember, imagine types as a hierarchy where more generic (less restricted) types are above and more specific (with more requirements) below.
-Then the type with no requirements would sit the top and contains all values, while the type at the bottom, with requirements of all the types above it (which must be contradictory), would be empty.
+Then the type with no requirements would sit at the top and contain all values, while the type at the bottom, with requirements of all the types above it (which must be contradictory), would be empty.

 In Scala

-If we look how Scala implements types, we’ll see that a judgment ( is of type ) directly translated into the syntax:
+If we look how Scala implements types, we’ll see that a judgment a:Aa: A (aa is of type AA) is directly translated into the syntax:

 val a: A